slo-ge/cleeper/README.md

 # cleeper

-**The project is currentliy WIP, so no stable version available at the moment.**
+**The project is currently WIP, so no stable version available at the moment.**

 cleeper is a tool for pasting images and texts of clipboard to a chrome browser view.
 It is based on the python eel library which communicates between python and the browser.